Laudato si': Other topics

-According to a New York Times summary, the encyclical is "sweeping" in scope and is wide-ranging (80 pages / 45,000 words), including mentions of such topics as urban planning, agricultural economics, and biodiversity.
+According to a New York Times summary, the encyclical is "sweeping" in scope and is wide-ranging (80 pages / 45,000 words), including mentions of such topics as urban planning, agricultural economics, biodiversity, and cultural protection.
+On agricultural economics, the Pope speaks favourably of the "great variety of small-scale food production systems which feed the greater part of the world's peoples", whose benefits include use of only modest amounts of land and the production of less waste.
+His examples include "small agricultural parcels, in orchards and gardens, hunting and wild harvesting [and] local fishing".
+Family and subsistence farming in these contexts should be able to survive and flourish alongside agribusiness.

+An intensified pace of social evolution in modern times leads to a phenomenon which Francis calls "rapidification" (paragraph 18).
+The term translates the words "rapidación" (Spanish) and "rapidizzazione" (Italian), which appear together in the Italian text of the letter.
+Celia Hammond, of the University of Notre Dame Australia, considers the term, although new to her, "a perfect description of our 21st century world, particularly in developed countries like Australia".

-The encyclical also gives voice to the Pope's opposition to abortion, embryonic stem cell research and population control – saying that respect for creation and human dignity go hand in hand.
-"Since everything is interrelated," Francis says, "concern for the protection of nature is also incompatible with the justification of abortion."
-According to the Pope, we can't in fact "genuinely teach the importance of concern for other vulnerable beings, however troublesome or inconvenient they may be, if we fail to protect a human embryo, even when its presence is uncomfortable and creates difficulties."
+The encyclical also gives voice to the Pope's opposition to abortion, embryonic stem cell research and population control, saying that respect for creation and human dignity go hand in hand.
+"Since everything is interrelated", Francis says, "concern for the protection of nature is also incompatible with the justification of abortion."
+According to the Pope, we cannot "genuinely teach the importance of concern for other vulnerable beings, however troublesome or inconvenient they may be, if we fail to protect a human embryo, even when its presence is uncomfortable and creates difficulties."

-Laudato si' opposes gender theory and supports "valuing one's own body in its femininity or masculinity."
-In acknowledging differences, the Pope states "we can joyfully accept the specific gifts of another man or woman, the work of God the Creator, and find mutual enrichment."
+Laudato si' opposes gender theory and supports "valuing one's own body in its femininity or masculinity".
+In acknowledging differences, the Pope states "we can joyfully accept the specific gifts of another man or woman, the work of God the Creator, and find mutual enrichment".